CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/amet/create_amet_met_plots.md

 ## Programs to create plots

+Uses can select one of 72 different programs in the AMET MET Website to create plots.
 <details>
   <summary>Scatter Plots (13) | Click to expand!</summary>
 <ol> Name of R Script | Select Program